Find Trade Colleges

 Construction Trades Helper

-There were about 22,100 jobs for Construction Trades Helper in 2016 (in the United States).
+In the United States, there were 22,100 jobs for Construction Trades Helper in 2016.
 New jobs are being produced at a rate of 12.2% which is above the national average.
 The Bureau of Labor Statistics predicts 2,700 new jobs for Construction Trades Helper by 2026.
-There will be an estimated 3,500 positions for Construction Trades Helper per year.
+Due to new job openings and attrition, there will be an average of 3,500 job openings in this field each year.

 undefined